 title: The title of your website.
 Typically this is displayed in a web browser’s title bar or on a page tab.

 theme: The directory name of the theme.
-You need to be very careful when changing themes, because one theme can be drastically different with another theme in terms of the configurations.
+You need to be very careful when changing themes, because one theme can be drastically different from another theme in terms of the configurations.
 It is quite possible that a different theme will not work with your current

 config.toml.
 Again, you have to read the documentation of a theme to know what options are supported or required.